algorithmiaio/danku/competition/README.md

 ## Questions and more

 If you have questions, or find a bugs anywhere, please create an issue [here](https://github.com/algorithmiaio/danku/issues).
+After installing the mist browser, follow the intructions below:

+insert_screen_shots_or_gif_of_mist_browser_steps_here